National honesty day: How can honesty in the workplace improve employee morale?

 One CEO stresses the importance of choosing honesty and openness in the workplace and when it comes to your mood KPI:

-Having an open and honest discussion with your team about how they feel at work is the only way to start improving workplace happiness.
+Having an open and honest discussion with your team about how they feel at work is a great way to start improving workplace happiness.

 In both of these situations, users were trying to navigate their way through choppy waters in the workplace.